Countries and carriers around the globe ground the 737 Max 8

 BRAZIL

-Brazil's Gol Airlines has suspended the use of 121 Max 8 jets.
-The airline said it is following the investigation of the Max 8 closely and hopes to return the aircraft to use as soon as possible.
+Brazil's Gol Airlines has suspended the use of seven Max 8 jets.
+The airline said it is following the investigation closely and hopes to return the aircraft to use as soon as possible.
 Gol said it has made nearly 3,000 flights with the Max 8, which went into service last June, with "total security and efficiency."

+Singapore has temporarily banned Max 8 jets — and other models in the Max range — from entering and leaving the country.
+The civil aviation authority said it was "closely monitoring the situation" and the ban will be "reviewed as relevant safety information becomes available."
+SilkAir, a regional carrier owned by Singapore Airlines, has six Max 8 jets.
+It said the ban "will have an impact on some of the airline's flight schedules."

 CAYMAN ISLANDS

 Cayman Airways, a Caribbean carrier, said it stopped using its two Max 8 jets starting Monday.
-President and CEO Fabian Whorms said the airline is committed to "putting the safety of our passengers and crew first."
-Whorms said the move will cause changes to flight schedules.
+President and CEO Fabian Whorms said the move will cause changes to flight schedules.
 Cayman is the flag carrier of Cayman Islands, a British overseas territory.
-It received its first Max 8 in November and its second earlier this month.

-China has 96 Max 8 jets in service, belonging to carriers such as Air China, China Eastern Airlines and China Southern Airlines.
-The civilian aviation authority directed the planes to be grounded indefinitely on Monday.
-It said the order was "taken in line with the management principle of zero tolerance for security risks."
-There were eight Chinese citizens on the Ethiopian Airlines flight that crashed shortly after taking off on Sunday.
-The authority said it will consult the U.S. Federal Aviation Administration and Boeing before deciding when to lift the ban.

-A spokesman for Ethiopian Airlines says it will ground its remaining four Max 8 jets as an "extra safety precaution" while it investigates Sunday's deadly crash.
-Asrat Begashaw said investigations and the search for bodies and aircraft debris will continue.
-The airline is awaiting the delivery of 25 more Max 8 jets.

 INDONESIA